How to Install Go on Ubuntu Linux

 This brief tutorial shows students and new users how to install the Go programming language on Ubuntu 20.04 | 18.04.

-Go is used to build some of the popular software and apps in use today, like Kubernetes, Docker, Grafana, and a few others.
-It comes with support for Linux distributions, macOS, Windows, and more.
+Go is used to build popular software and apps today, like Kubernetes, Docker, Grafana, etc. It supports Linux distributions, macOS, Windows, and more.

 To get started with installing Go on Ubuntu, please follow the steps below: